Developer-Akademie-DevSecOpsKurs/truck-signs-api/README.md

 1. Clone the repo:
     ```bash
     git clone <INSERT URL>
+    cd truck-signs-api
     ```
-1. Configure a virtual env and set up the database.
-See [Link for configuring Virtual Environment](https://docs.python-guide.org/dev/virtualenvs/) and [Link for Database setup](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04).
+1. Configure a virtual env
+    ```bash
+    python -m venv venv
+    venv\Scripts\activate
+    ```
 1. Configure the environment variables.
-    1. Copy the content of the `example.env` file that is on projects root level into a .env file:
+    1. Copy the content of the `example.env` file that is on projects root level into a `.env` file:
         ```bash
-        cd truck-signs-api
         cp example.env .env
         ```
-    1. The new .env file should contain all the environment variables necessary to run all the django app in all the environments.
+    2. The new `.env` file should contain all the environment variables necessary to run all the django app in all the environments.
 However, the only needed variables for the development environment to run are the following:
         ```bash
         SECRET_KEY
         DB_NAME